TissueMAPS/TissueMAPS/datafusion/README.md

 ## datafusion ##

-Datafusion is a command line tool for fusing Jterator data from different sub-experiments (i.e. *cycles*) stored in individual HDF5 files into one final HDF5 file.
+Datafusion is a command line tool for fusing Jterator data stored in individual HDF5 files per image into one final HDF5 file.

 The final `data.h5` file is structured as follows: